CBS (CBS) Q1 2017 Results - Earnings Call Transcript

 Benjamin Daniel Swinburne - Morgan Stanley & Co.
 LLC

 Thanks.
 Good afternoon, guys.
 Les, it seems like All Access has continued to be a strong growth driver.
 I think it's in your 20% growth of affiliate subscription revenues.
 Can you just talk about how that performed once the NFL season ended?
-I didn't know if churn spiked at all?
-How The Good Fight played?
+I didn't know if churn spiked at all, how The Good Fight played.
 And it seems like you're getting close to 1.5 million or so of subs.
 I don't know if you're willing to humor us with a new disclosure, but I thought I'd try.
 And then I have a follow-up for Joe, a quick one.

 Leslie Moonves - CBS Corp.

-Yeah.
 I'm not going to give you an exact, but you guys knew.
 You're in the neighborhood.
 Look, we only had the NFL on All Access for the last two weeks, and it spiked a lot during those two weeks, which leads us to be very excited about having it for a full season, able to promote it.

 Similarly, with The Good Fight, we knew The Good Wife had done very well on SVOD.
 This was an even higher elevated form of that show.
 So every week that built, we were very pleased with the numbers and how it ended up, but once again, this is a big learning thing.
-The Good Fight was our first scripted drama there, and at the end of the day, we were extremely pleased creatively with it and the numbers ended up really, really good.
+The Good Fight was our first scripted drama there.
+And at the end of the day, we were extremely pleased creatively with it, and the numbers ended up really, really good.

-Obviously, we have The Big Kahuna coming up with Star Trek, but I think the strategy, not to think, we're fairly confident the strategy really is working well.
+Obviously, we have the big kahuna coming up with Star Trek, but I think the strategy, not to think, we're fairly confident the strategy really is working well.
 It's very exciting as we move forward.
 Moving over to the Showtime, whenever there's a new show launched, when Homeland and Billions, there is a big spike on it.
 There's a big spike, and that led to a good strategy that we had, which is launching a new show every single month.
 And therefore, you get the spikes and you keep them.
 And as a result, the churn is lower.
 So we're really pleased with where we are, and the future is looking really great.

 Benjamin Daniel Swinburne - Morgan Stanley & Co.
 LLC

 Great.
-And, Joe, just on the Showtime/Canal+ deal, I think you've done a number – I don't know if it's four or five of these.
+And, Joe, just on the Showtime/CANAL+ deal, I think you've done a number – I don't know if it's four or five of these.
 You've done a lot of these output deals.
 What is the financial benefit?
 Just remind us why that strategy makes sense for the company financially relative to selling off your shows on a one-off basis?

 Joseph R. Ianniello - CBS Corp.

-Sure.
-Well, the first thing it does, obviously – it gives us a global brand in Showtime instead of selling individual shows.
+Sure, the first thing it does, obviously it gives us a global brand in Showtime instead of selling individual shows.
 So now across the world everybody knows Showtime and what it stands for and again, obviously premium content.
 So that's first and foremost.

 But secondly, financially, right, from a risk profile perspective, these deals include past, current and future shows on Showtime, sight unseen.
 So basically the theory is if it's good enough for Les to put on Showtime, it's good enough for us.
 So that really changes the risk profile as we're developing these shows from creation to understand the revenue stream that's incremental, right, to the subscriber revenue.
 So the licensing opportunity at Showtime, because we own that, right, is in addition to the subscriber revenue which we never had before.